Stripe Connect Payout Guide for Publishers

 - Tax information — depending on your country, Stripe may require tax identification details

-- Navigate to Wallet in your publisher dashboard
+- Navigate to Balance in your publisher dashboard

 - Fill in your personal and business details on the Stripe-hosted pages